 NCB Auditor Details

-NCB Auditor Details of Zafar Securities Pvt Ltd from 2011 to 2015.
+NCB Auditor Details of Zafar Securities Pvt Ltd as at 31 December 2016.

 - ICAP/SBP rating: B Category